capejs/capejs/content/tutorials/capejs_primer/18_collection_agent2.md

 The method `update()` defined at the parent class `Cape.CollectionAgent` receives 2 parameters.
 The first parameter is ID of "resource" and second one is the object sending to API server.

 If the value of `task.id` is 123, the method `toggleTask()` sends the request to URL `/api/tasks/123` by PATCH method.
-The objext assigned to the second parameter is changed to string in Jason style and sent to the server,
+The object assigned to the second parameter is changed to string in Jason style and sent to the server,

 Let's compare with the same name's method of the class `TaskStore`.